 Ransomware attacks have become a massive problem for almost every industry and every organization size.
 In the U.S., federal officials have called it one of the biggest threats currently facing the nation.
-During the last year, criminals have attacked schools, shipping agencies, healthcare organizations, medical trials, and more.
+Criminals are attacking schools, shipping agencies, healthcare organizations, medical trials, and more.
 Given the impact these attacks can have on organizations everywhere, security professionals need to secure their systems, networks, and software in new ways.

 Ransomware is a specific type of malware that holds data hostage in exchange for a ransom.
 As an attack methodology, it has the potential to cause severe damage.
 Phishing emails are a common delivery method, but ransomware can also be spread through drive-by downloading, which is when a user visits a website that’s infected.
 Advanced attacks take seconds to compromise endpoints, and ransomware attacks take seconds to damage your systems and infrastructure.
 That’s why it's critical to ensure your organization is prepared.
 As attacks grow in sophistication, the impact of ransomware goes beyond financial losses and the productivity loss associated with systems going down.

 With that in mind, here are nine things to consider to give your organization the best chance of avoiding ransomware attacks.

 Email is one of the most popular attack vectors for threat actors.
 A secure email gateway solution provides advanced multilayered protection against the full spectrum of email-borne threats, and sandboxing provides an added layer of protection.
 Any email that passes the email filter and still contains unknown links, senders, or file types can be tested before it reaches your network or mail server.